lcfdxb/BM2022_audio_project/design/sculpture_PRD.md

   - occasional heavy rain
   - dust, dust everywhere
   - strong wind
+- Any shape is fine as long as top & bottom are squares.

+Old brain dump:
-- There needs to be cutouts of various sizes for hardware installation:
+- (OUTDATED!)
+There needs to be cutouts of various sizes for hardware installation:
   - front circular cutout of ~4 inch diameter (for the button)
   - top 6x6.4 inch rectangle cutout to mount a specific solar panel
   - back cutout & door to allow debugging / maintained
-  - small cutouts for ventilation & sound & mic pickup (but we also need to be rain-proof)
+  - small cutouts for ventilation & sound & mic pickup (but we also need to be rain/storm-proof)
-- Able to mount onto the pole
+- (OUTDATED!)
+Able to mount onto the pole
   - mounting pole has 6 holes, 2.5 inches apart from each, see below:

 ```text